Ukkusiksalik National Park: Fauna

 According to actual zoological research, there are sixteen species of mammals in the park.
 At Wager Bay's south shore is a large polar bear denning area.
-Therefore, in July and at the beginning of August, polar bears can be observed, from a boat, on floes, on islands or swimming from close up.
-Peary caribou (Rangifer tarandus) and curious Arctic ground squirrels (Spermophilus parryii) come close to Sila Lodge.
-More rarely seen are the shy lemmings (Lemmus sibiricus).
-Due to their camouflage, Arctic foxes (Alopex lagopus) and Arctic hares (Lepus arcticus), are not easily spotted but are most likely seen when fleeing.
-Other animals seen occasionally include Arctic wolves (Canis lupus arctos), muskoxen (Ovibos moschatus), snowshoe hares (Lepus americanus) and wolverines (Gulo gulo).
+Therefore, in July and at the beginning of August, polar bears can be observed, from a boat, on floes, on islands or swimming from close up. barren-ground caribou (Rangifer tarandus groenlandicus) and curious Arctic ground squirrels (Spermophilus parryii) come close to Sila Lodge.
+More rarely seen are the shy lemmings (Lemmus trimucronatus).
+Due to their camouflage, Arctic foxes (Vulpes lagopus) and Arctic hares (Lepus arcticus), are not easily spotted but are most likely seen when fleeing.
+Other animals seen occasionally include Hudson Bay wolves (Canis lupus hudsonicus), muskoxen (Ovibos moschatus), snowshoe hares (Lepus americanus) and wolverines (Gulo gulo).

 Several species of marine mammals can be seen in the park's area: ringed seals (Phoca hispida) and bearded seals (Erignathus barbatus) live there in large numbers, and from time to time a walrus (Odobenus rosmarus), common seal (harbour seal, Phoca vitulina), a beluga (Delphinapterus leucas), a narwhal (Monodon monoceros), or a bowhead whale (Balaena mysticetus) may appear in Wager Bay.

 Only four species of fish have been reported: Arctic char (Salvelinus alpinus), lake trout (Salvelinus namaycush), lumpfish (Cyclopterus lumpus) and ninespine stickleback (Pungitius pungitius).

 Birders are able to observe up to forty species, including: